mwojtyczka/databricks-shared-clusters-cost-calculator/README.md

 [Rows filters](https://docs.databricks.com/en/tables/row-and-column-filters.html) can be applied to the table to ensure only specific rows can be viewed by specific departments/users.
-The table can be joined to the User Info table (user_info) to retrieve additional contextual information about the users (e.g. cost center, department).
+The table can be joined to the User Info table (`user_info`) to retrieve additional contextual information about the users (e.g. cost center, department), and to the Budget table (`budget`) to get info about spending limits.

 ### Cost Calculation